Last updated on December 19, 2025

 Atarka, World Render | Illustration by Camille Alquier

-Dragons might just be the most popular creature in all of Magic.
-From Shivan Dragon to modern-day silly ogre-demon-dragons like Hidetsuegu and Kairi, these death-lizards find themselves in just about every set imaginable.
+Dragons might just be the most popular creature type in all of Magic.
+From Shivan Dragon to modern-day silly ogre–demon-dragons like Hidetsugu and Kairi, these death-lizards find themselves in just about every set imaginable.

-With over 300 to choose from, there’s bound to be competition when it comes to choosing the commander of your dragon deck.
-I’ve got you covered as we look at the best dragon commanders in Magic.
-It's time to set flight!
+With no shortage to choose from, there’s bound to be competition when it comes to choosing the commander of your dragon deck.
+It's time to set flight and find the best dragon commanders in Magic!

 What Are Dragon Commanders in MTG?